Sosorevgm/android-ui-sealed-classes/README.md

-This project was created for this article https://medium.com/geekculture/managing-ui-with-kotlin-sealed-classes-1ee674f1836f
+This project was created for this article on [medium](https://medium.com/geekculture/managing-ui-with-kotlin-sealed-classes-1ee674f1836f)